 CBC Literary Prizes

-Visit the CBC Literary Prizes website to submit a text.
+See the CBC Literary Prizes website.

 These prizes were established by a triple partnership, involving CBC/Radio-Canada and the Canada Council for the Arts together with Air Canada’s enRoute magazine, in order to encourage emerging writers.

 For people who are Deaf, hard of hearing, or TTY users, please use your preferred MRS (Message Relay Service) or IP service to contact us.

 The Canada Council also welcomes VRS (Video Relay Service) calls.
 For more information, please visit the VRS Canada website.